 ELBA FESTIVAL PRIZE

-The aim of the award is to enhance and encourage the young (often very young) talented musicians who are taking their first steps in capturing the attention of the public, or who have already started a career abroad and are still unknown in Italy.
+The aim of the award is to enhance and encourage the (often very young) talented musicians who are taking their first steps in capturing the attention of the public, or who have already started a career abroad and are still unknown in Italy.
 The Elba Festival Prize is an important part of the activities of the Friends of the Festival Association: since 2004 the Association finances the Prize, and its President participates in the award ceremony.

 ELBA FESTIVAL PRIZE